Cook smarter

 Inosinate (IMP) is a nucleotide found mainly in meat and fish.
 It's why cooked chicken, pork, and tuna taste deeply savory.

 Guanylate (GMP) is a nucleotide concentrated in dried mushrooms, especially shiitake.
+A finely chopped duxelles packs both guanylate and free glutamate into a single preparation.

-The key principle: when glutamate combines with either inosinate or guanylate, the umami effect multiplies — up to eight times stronger than glutamate alone.
+The key principle: when glutamate combines with either inosinate or guanylate, the umami effect multiplies, up to eight times stronger than glutamate alone.
 This synergy explains why classic pairings like Parmesan with tomato sauce, or kombu with bonito flakes in dashi, taste far richer than either ingredient on its own.

 Umami foods and ingredients